fsctl/go-kalshi-usage-example/README.md

 ![build workflow](https://github.com/fsctl/go-kalshi-usage-example/actions/workflows/makefile.yml/badge.svg)

-This repo is a simple example of how you would use the [`fsctl/go-kalshi`](https://github.com/fsctl/go-kalshi/) module in a CLI tool.
+This repo is a simple example of how you would use the [`fsctl/go-kalshi`](https://github.com/fsctl/go-kalshi/) module your own tool.

 ## Build